Category: Life & Living | 4 min read

 Using the above lets say I have a client meeting.

-I write down my notes from that meeting into Standard Notes.
+I write down my notes from that meeting into my notebook.

 Later in the day when I go to clear my inbox the note will be in there.
-I make new notes for each action item and organize them into projects and add "action" as a tag for any actions that will take more than 2 minutes.
+I make new notes for each action item and organize them into projects. these are all organized into my action list and put in priority order.

 I then have it set to "complete" when the work is done but it is easily accessible later if need be.
 Everything gets done & nothing gets lost.